4 Ways You Are Accumulating Debt Without Knowing It

 Here are four ways you are racking up debt without knowing it, and the strategies that you can use to quickly and efficiently manage your debt in Singapore.

-1. Making minimum payments on your credit cards
+1. Making minimum payments on your credit cards.

-Besides that, credit cards are also amazing for building credit so that you can get a better loan in the future for big purchases such as a house — if you pay your bills in full every month, that is.
+The folks at SingSaver love credit cards.
+We genuinely do.
+They're great because they are 1) convenient, 2) more secure than using cash/debit cards, and 3) you can earn rewards points, cashback, or miles at the same time.
+Besides that, credit cards are also amazing for building a healthy credit score so that you can secure a better bank loan in the future for big purchases such as an HDB flat or private property—if you pay your bills in full every month, that is.

 Solution

-2. Paying for items via instalments
+2. Paying for items via instalments.

 Solution

-3. Paying for subscriptions that you aren’t even using
+3. Paying for subscriptions that you aren't even using.

 Solution